 Go Jump In A/The Lake

-You might say this to someone that he wanted to go away and leave you alone.
+You might say this to someone that you want to go away and leave you alone.

 - “I’m so tired of Donnie and his bad attitude, he can go jump in a lake as far as I’m concerned.”